DC Decomposition of Nonconvex Polynomials with Algebraic Techniques: Alegbraic relaxations and more tractable subsets of the set of convex polynomials

 can equal

-for some symmetric matrix $\hat{Q}_{v}$ and positive scalars $q_1,\ldots, q_m$.
-We first argue that all monomials contained in $y^TH_v(x)y$ appear in the expansion (\ref{eq:expansion}).
+for some symmetric matrix $\hat{Q}_{v}$ and positive scalars $q_1,\ldots, q_m$. {\gh We first argue that all monomials contained in $y^TH_v(x)y$ appear in the expansion (\ref{eq:expansion}).
 This means that we do not need to use any other entry of the Gram matrix in (\ref{eq:permut.gam}).
-It is clear that any monomial in the first term of (\ref{eq:hessian.gam.ondiag}) will feature in (\ref{eq:expansion}) via the diagonal terms of the matrix $\hat{Q}_{v}$ and the entries $q_1,\ldots,q_m$.
-Furthermore, it is not hard to see from the structure of $v$ in (\ref{eq:defqv}) that each $q_i>0$.
+Since every monomial appearing in the first double sum of (\ref{eq:hessian.gam.ondiag}) involves only even powers of variables, it can be obtained via the diagonal entries of $Q_v$ together with the entries $q_1,\ldots,q_m.$ Moreover, since the coefficient of each monomial in this double sum is positive and since the sum runs over all possible monomials consisting of even powers in $n+1$ variables, we conclude that $q_i>0$, for $i=1,\ldots,m.$

-Consider now any monomial contained in the second term of (\ref{eq:hessian.gam.ondiag}).
-We claim that it can be written as the product of two monomials $m'$ and $m''$ with $n$ or less variables in $x$.
-Indeed, at least two variables in the monomial must have degree less than $d-1$.
-Placing one variable in $m'$ and the other variable in $m''$ and then filling up $m'$ and $m''$ with the remaining variables (in any fashion as long as the degrees at $m'$ and $m''$ equal $d-1$) yields the desired result.
-This entails that the monomials in the second term of (\ref{eq:hessian.gam.ondiag}) appear in the first term of expansion (\ref{eq:expansion}).
+Consider now any monomial contained in the second double sum of (\ref{eq:hessian.gam.ondiag}).
+We claim that any such monomial can be obtained from off-diagonal entries in $\hat{Q}_v.$ To prove this claim, we show that it can be written as the product of two monomials $m'$ and $m''$ with $n$ or fewer variables in $x=(x_1,\ldots,x_{n+1})$.
+Indeed, at least two variables in the monomial must have degree less than or equal to $d-1$.} Placing one variable in $m'$ and the other variable in $m''$ and then filling up $m'$ and $m''$ with the remaining variables (in any fashion as long as the degrees at $m'$ and $m''$ equal $d-1$) yields the desired result.

 \end{proof} \begin{proof}[of Theorem \ref{th:mainth}] Let $p_{n,2k} \in \mathcal{H}_{n,2k}$ be the form constructed in the proof of Lemma \ref{lemma:induction} which is in the interior of $\Sigma_D C_{n,2k}.$ Let $Q_{k}$ denote the strictly diagonally dominant matrix which was constructed to satisfy To prove Theorem \ref{th:mainth}, we take We have We observe that $Q$ is strictly dd, which shows that $p \in int(\tilde{\Sigma}_DC_{n,2d}).$ \end{proof}